JesumboOludipe/PortfolioProjects/Countries' Energy Production and CO2 Emissions/README.md

 1. Trend Analysis: Calculating and visualizing the yearly trends in energy consumption, energy production, and CO2 emissions.
 2. Correlation Analysis: Examining the relationships between energy consumption, GDP, population, and CO2 emissions using correlation coefficients.
 3. Regional Analysis: Analyzing energy consumption, energy production, and CO2 emissions by regions to identify regional patterns and differences.
-4. Country Analysis: Investigating energy profiles, CO2 emissions, and energy intensity metrics for individual countries to identify notable cases and trends.
+4. Country Analysis: Investigating the energy profiles, CO2 emissions, and energy intensity metrics for individual countries to identify notable cases and trends.

 ## Results
 The key findings from the analysis include: